lsst-sqre/sqr-107/index.md

    - Database tap and schema for `tap_schema`
    - Service accounts
    - Workload Identities
+2. Verify service account has CREATE/DROP SCHEMA permissions on `tap` database
+3. No new CloudSQL instance needed - reusing existing

 **Deliverables:**
 - Terraform configuration (Not obvious if anything needs to be changed)